 Illustration courtesy of the Swedish Kennel Club

-Maltipoos are a popular dog breed known for being great family dogs.
+Maltipoos are a popular designer dog known for being great family dogs.
 They’re generally easy to train and do well with apartment living.
 This breed requires daily grooming but doesn’t shed a lot.

 They are not purebred dogs.
-They are a mix of two pure breeds: the Maltese and the Miniature or Toy Poodle.
+Rather, they are a mix of two breeds: the Maltese and the Miniature or Toy Poodle.
 Mixing two breeds to create designer dogs has been gaining in popularity since the late 1990s and early 2000s.

 Over the past 10 to 20 years, the demand for designer dog breeds has been on the rise.
 Crossbreeds have become popular amongst people searching for a small dog but not wanting a traditional Poodle or Yorkie.

 Maltipoos are bred for their puppy-like looks and sweet disposition.
 They’re generally not overly territorial and are known for being adaptable, cat-friendly, and social.
 They’re considered to be friendly with guests and also good watchdogs.

 Maltipoos need to be supervised when with other dogs.
 Because they are very social, it’s important to not leave them alone for long periods.
 They may develop behaviors associated with separation anxiety, which may need to be addressed with a trainer or veterinarian.
 They can also be high maintenance when it comes to grooming.

 Here are the physical characteristics of an average Maltipoo:

 Size: A Maltipoo can weigh between 5–15 pounds depending on what type of Poodle has been used to breed them.
 Their height can be between 8–14 inches at the top of their shoulder blades.

 Coat: Their coats are curly with medium to long lengths.
 They can come in a large variety of colors and patterns.
 Both Poodles and Maltese dogs are known for having hypoallergenic coats because they’re low-shedding and Maltipoos often inherit this trait.